 When a property owner first encounters a crack in a foundation wall, they usually don’t have any idea how to deal with it or why it has happened.
 In our experience many wait too long before they attempt to resolve the issue.
 When foundation issues are dealt with in the early stages of decline it can usually be repaired with an easier and cheaper solution compared to those who wait and allow the deterioration to continue.
 Ignoring foundation cracks and issues will be a costly mistake.
 Early prevention is the key to maintaining the value in your home.

-The foundation of a building is the main support of the building; if it fails eventually your support structure will all fail causing serious structural problems in a chain reaction.
+The foundation of a building is the main support of the building, if it fails, eventually your support structure will all fail causing serious structural problems in a chain reaction.

 By the time you’ve begun to notice bowing or buckling in your basement walls, there’s a good chance that this situation has been present for a long time.
 Bowing walls occur most often due to the force of hydrostatic pressure.
+Hydrostatic pressure occurs when water accumulates against the basement walls, causes soil to became saturated and adds pressure against the basement walls.
+Walls can bow and fail when clay or frost cause expansion of the soils and damage the wall.
+Cracking, bowing, and buckling foundations are indicators of a serious problem for a homeowner.
+These problems should always be taken seriously and repaired as soon as possible.

 Cracked drywall can be a sign of a more serious problem.
 Shifting foundations move homes and can cause cracks in drywall.
 Some cracks are a normal part of a home settling process but some cracks are a sign of serious issues with a homes foundation.

 Masonry grout is made from cement, fine aggregates, and enough water to be fluid.
-The foundation is prepped by drilling holes that will be filled with grout and re-bar.
-Core-Fill adds needed strength and support to foundation walls.
+The foundation is prepped by drilling holes that will be filled with grout and rebar.
+Core Fill adds needed strength and support to foundation walls.

 If a crack or bowing wall is repaired using only the parging method and/or core fill (core fill provides strength; not waterproofing) and no waterproofing then there is no guarantee the repair will last.
 In all likelihood if the foundation is not waterproofed or poor (soil) drainage exists; then the foundation damage will happen again.
-To fix the problem from re-occurring; waterproofing, drainage and soil pressure must be addressed and corrected, or the foundation problem will persist
+To fix the problem from reoccurring; waterproofing, drainage and soil pressure must be addressed and corrected, or the foundation problem will persist.

 Underpinning is the reinforcing of an existing building foundation.
 It is required when the original foundation is no longer strong enough to support the house.
 This is usually a result of a change to the soil structure, whether due to poor soil conditions or some external influence on the soil.